guardrail-dev/guardrail/modules/microsite/docs/scala/akka-http/generating-clients.md

 Separation of protocol-concerns from API-level concerns
 -------------------------------------------------------

-As guardrail clients are built ontop of the function type `HttpRequest => Future[HttpResponse]`, client configuration is reduced to function composition.
+As guardrail clients are built on top of the function type `HttpRequest => Future[HttpResponse]`, client configuration is reduced to function composition.
 Some ideas:

 ```scala
 val singleRequestHttpClient = { (req: HttpRequest) =>